hmxmilohax/rb3-pc/README.md

 Here's what a _The Beatles: Rock Band Höfner_ Wii controller looks like when it's set up.
-Note "Handlers" being set to "MMJoystick" and "Devices" being set to the correct Joystick number.
+Note that "Handlers" is set set to "MMJoystick" and "Devices" is set to the correct Joystick number.
 Since it's a Rock Band guitar controller, "Device Class" is also set to 'Guitar" and the box next to that is set to "Rock Band".
 ![A screenshot of RPCS3's Gamepad Settings with a Höfner](images/conf/rpcs3padexm.png "Gamepad Settings with a Wii The Beatles: Rock Band Höfner guitar controller")

 <br/>